 - Immunodeficiency & Immunosuppression

-What are the symptoms of reactivated EBV?
+What are the symptoms of reactivated Epstein Barr Virus?

 When EBV reactivates it manifests differently in each person but most commonly brings with it symptoms of chronic fatigue.
 The person often has other health complications as well because of immune dysfunction.
 The most common symptoms are: